Article

 Candlestick patterns, formed by one or a series of two or three candlesticks, are among the most popular technical indicators for spotting potential market reversals or trend shifts.

-Doji candlesticks, for instance, signal market indecision and can indicate an impending trend reversal.
-A doji’s defining feature is that its opening and closing prices are equal, resulting in a flat candlestick body.
-The longer the upper and/or lower "shadows" or "tails" (the range from low to high during the period) on a doji, the stronger the signal of indecision and potential reversal.
+Doji candlesticks, for example, signal market indecision and may indicate an impending trend reversal.
+A doji’s defining feature is that the opening and closing prices are equal, resulting in a flat candlestick body.
+The longer the upper and/or lower "shadows" or "tails" (the wicks representing the high-low range) on a doji, the stronger the indication of market indecision and possible reversal.

-Several doji variations exist, each with a distinct name:
+Several doji variations exist, each with a specific name:

 Figure 1: Variations of Doji Candlesticks

-• The standard doji is the long-legged doji, where price extends roughly equally in both directions, opening and closing near the midpoint of the range.
+• The standard doji is the long-legged doji, where prices extend roughly equally in both directions, opening and closing near the midpoint of the range.
 This candlestick visually represents market indecision.
-When appearing after a prolonged uptrend or downtrend, it often signals a potential reversal or trend change.
+When it appears following a prolonged uptrend or downtrend, it often signals a potential reversal or trend change.

-• Following a sustained downtrend, the dragonfly doji suggests a possible bullish reversal.
-This pattern shows sellers pushing prices significantly lower (long lower tail), but by period close, price recovers to the high, indicating rejection of the downside pressure.
+• After a sustained downtrend, the dragonfly doji suggests a possible bullish reversal.
+This pattern shows sellers pushing prices significantly lower (long lower tail), but the price recovers to close at the period’s high, indicating rejection of the downward pressure.

-• The gravestone doji'—named for its resemblance to a tombstone—signals bearish sentiment.
-It is the inverse of the dragonfly doji, indicating strong rejection of upward price attempts and suggesting a potential downside reversal.
+• The gravestone doji'—named for its appearance—signals bearish sentiment.
+Opposite to the dragonfly doji, it reflects strong rejection of upward price attempts, suggesting a potential downside reversal.

-• The rare four-price doji, where the market opens, closes, and trades exclusively at one price throughout the period, epitomizes extreme indecision, showing no directional bias.
+• The rare four-price doji, where the market opens, closes, and trades at the same price throughout the period, epitomizes complete indecision with no directional bias.

 Technical Indicators – Moving Averages